OutlierVentures/ANVIL/README.md

 ## Requirements

+- MacOS
+ - Docker.
-- Linux or MacOS
+- Linux
-- Docker
+ - Docker.
+ - Python 3.7+ with your `python3` and `pip3` commands linked to this version.

 ## Basics